-Gaming mice often have a bunch of features that differentiate them from regular mice.
-This can be an ultra-sensitive sensor, an ergonomic design or in the case of this list, side buttons.
+Gaming mice often have many features that differentiate them from regular mice.
+This can be an ultra-sensitive sensor, an ergonomic design or, in the case of this list, side buttons.

-In this article, we’re bringing you the top seven gaming mice with side buttons that you can buy right now.
+In this article, we’re bringing you the top seven gaming mice with side buttons you can buy now.

 DragonWar Thor ELE-G9